oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/transcribe-audio/transcribe-audio.md

     <strong>Configure transcription:</strong> Choose the language that the audio you want to transcribe is in and optionally add filters by clicking the "Add filter" button.
         ![](./images/basic-information-page.png " ")

-    Filters allow you to remove tag or mask certain words from the transcription, such as profanity
+    Filters allow you to remove, tag or mask certain words from the transcription, such as profanity
         ![](./images/filters.png " ")

     Click "Next" to continue to file selection

-4. Select Which File(s) From Object Storage to Transcribe in this Job Use "Show wav files" toggle to filter input bucket for .wav files only Select one or more files to transcribe from the specified bucket in object storage then click "Submit"
+4. Select Which File(s) From Object Storage to Transcribe in this Job

+    Use "Show wav files" toggle to filter input bucket for .wav files only Select one or more files to transcribe from the specified bucket in object storage then click "Submit"
         ![](./images/select-files.png " ")